mwiatrzyk/modelity/docs/source/quickstart.rst

     >>> load(User, alice_dict)
     User(name='Alice', email='alice@example.com', age=25)

-Alternatively, :class:`modelity.helpers.ModelLoader` helper class can be used to achieve same thing, but with a class-like feeling:
+Alternatively, :func:`modelity.helpers.ModelLoader` helper function can be used to achieve same thing, but with a class-like feeling:

 .. doctest::